dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/read-related-data.md

 When you retrieved the list of instructors in *InstructorsController.cs*, you specified eager loading for the `CourseAssignments` navigation property.

 Suppose you expected users to only rarely want to see enrollments in a selected instructor and course.
 In that case, you might want to load the enrollment data only if it's requested.
-To see an example of how to do explicit loading, replace the `Index` method with the following code, which removes eager loading for Enrollments and loads that property explicitly.
+To see an example of how to do explicit loading, replace the `Index` method with the following code, which removes eager loading for `Enrollments` and loads that property explicitly.
 The code changes are highlighted.

 [!code-csharp[](intro/samples/cu/Controllers/InstructorsController.cs?name=snippet_ExplicitLoading&highlight=23-29)]

-The new code drops the *ThenInclude* method calls for enrollment data from the code that retrieves instructor entities.
+The new code drops the `ThenInclude` method calls for enrollment data from the code that retrieves instructor entities.
 It also drops `AsNoTracking`.
-If an instructor and course are selected, the highlighted code retrieves Enrollment entities for the selected course, and Student entities for each Enrollment.
+If an instructor and course are selected, the highlighted code retrieves `Enrollment` entities for the selected course, and `Student` entities for each `Enrollment`.

 Run the app, go to the Instructors Index page now and you'll see no difference in what's displayed on the page, although you've changed how the data is retrieved.